A Brave Girl Beating The Odds and Urging Others To Recognize Type 1 Diabetes Symptoms

 June 23, 2015, Madysen was diagnosed with Type 1 Diabetes.

 June 9, 2016, on her 7th birthday, Madysen was diagnosed with Epilepsy.
-She is an inspiration to everyone she meets.
-She has the best support team from our family, friends, and our community.
+She is an inspiration to everyone she meets, and has the best support team from our family, friends, and our community.

 She is my hero.
 My fighter.
 My warrior.
 My brave, brave little girl.